By Berto, CMO, February 7, 2026

 VIN/title, conversion documentation, and vehicle class

-Verify VIN continuity and that the title reflects any conversion designation your state requires.
-Ask for conversion paperwork and any receipts for structural changes.
-Having a clear paper trail simplifies resale later.
+Verify VIN continuity and that the title shows any conversion label your state requires.
+Ask for conversion paperwork and any receipts for frame or body changes.
+Having a clear paper trail makes resale easier later.

 Warranties, service plans, and dealer versus independent repair

-Confirm what warranties cover and how to transfer them.
-Ask whether the builder offers service plans or recommended independent service partners.
-Knowing where to go for repairs is valuable once you are traveling far from the seller.
+Confirm what warranties cover and how to move them to you.
+Ask whether the builder offers service plans or suggested outside service partners.
+Knowing where to go for repairs is helpful once you are traveling far from the seller.

 Emissions and weight compliance

-Check emissions rules and weight compliance, especially if you are buying a heavy conversion or planning long, multi-state trips.
-Some states have stricter rules that affect registration and inspections.
+Check emissions rules and weight limits, especially if you are buying a heavy conversion or planning long, multi-state trips.
+Some states have stricter rules that affect registration and checks.

 When to choose a pre-built van vs a custom conversion